For urgent consular assistance call

 Don’t overstay your visa.
 This is a serious offence (see below).

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate of Cambodia for details about visas, currency, customs and quarantine rules.
+Contact the nearest embassy or consulate of Cambodia for the most current visa information.

 You can only stay for 30 days from the date of your arrival on a tourist visa.
 Other visa types will list the date by which you must have left Cambodia or extended your visa.
 Overstaying your visa is a serious offence.
 Authorities may stop you from leaving Cambodia until you pay a fine or serve a prison sentence.
 Fines increase daily.